-With the Inflation Reduction Act of 2022 (IRA) now signed into law, it aims to make historical climate and clean energy investments that could cut U.S. greenhouse gas (GHG) emissions up to 43% by 2030.
+With the Inflation Reduction Act (IRA) signed into law, it aims to make historical climate and clean energy investments that could cut U.S. greenhouse gas (GHG) emissions up to 43% by 2030.
 Because buildings are one of the largest sources of GHG emissions, increasing energy efficiency projects and accelerating building performance has become more urgent.
 The IRA includes more than $200 billion in tax incentives designed to do just that and will impact the real estate and construction industry.
 Those businesses and REITs looking to capitalize on these benefits can further align with environmental, social, and governance (ESG)-focused business strategies.

 Section 179D Energy Efficient Commercial Buildings Tax Deduction